NaumenkoTiana/fillit/README.md

 despite an exponentially growing number of possibilities each time a piece is added.

 Fillit was a project for two people.
 My teammate is a teacher of Maths, so we used some mathematics in the project.
 Our Fillit works on bits, and we didn't use school library.
 I made reading amd validation, my teammate - algos.

+## How it works

+1. Write "make" in command line, few seconds later builds a program.
+2. All tests are in dir "tests"

+Or you can run ./tests.sh , but you need valgrind to be installed on your PC